tina96pham/tina-pham-fullstack-capstone/README.md

 ### Features

 1. The application must have an User-Friendly Interface that is easy-to-navigate for users of all ages and technical backgrounds.
-2. The application must have a waste Logging System that alloow users to log different types of waste manually.
+2. The application must have a waste Logging System that allow users to log different types of waste manually.
 3. The application must have a personalized Dashboard that shows waste statistics, trends, and areas for improvement.
 4. The application must give sustainability Tips and Challenge to engage users and promote better habits.